How to Learn Your Favorite Recipe

 This system has been used for thousands of years and was a common practice among the ancient Romans.
 You may have heard this system also called the method of loci (loci is Latin--language of Latium in Rome--for location or place).
 Roman and Greek orators often used this method to repeat news, poems, and speeches to crowds.
 This can be a very successful study method if you are a cook, student, or need to remember important information for your job.
 A great technique to demonstrate to students of all ages and employees.

-1. Take a journey through your mind or draw pictures of a location you know well, such as your kitchen, bedroom, or classroom.
+1. Take a journey through your mind, draw pictures, or use computer applications (such as Google Apps/G Suite) to design a location you know well, such as your kitchen, bedroom, or classroom.
 Sometimes re-imagining the object in odd or zany ways will help you better remember them, such as your dog sitting on a stack of your kitchen plates.

 2. Then associate or peg each object with a fact or item on your list.